singhalharsh1611/CurrenSea/README.md

 # CurrenSea
 A real time Currency Convertor Website

-#Prroblems that this website solves
+## Problems that this website solves
 1. A real time Currency Convertor
 2. Supports 150+ Currencies
 3. Users can see their conversion history